RadarVisuals/RADAR/full_codebase_dump.md

 import Crossfader from './Crossfader';
 import WorkspaceSelectorDots from './WorkspaceSelectorDots';
 import { useMIDI } from '../../context/MIDIContext';
-import { useSetManagement } from '../../context/SetManagementContext';
+import { useAppContext } from '../../context/AppContext';
 import { useUserSession } from '../../context/UserSessionContext';

 import { useToast } from '../../context/ToastContext';